mmeixner/verovio-clojurescript-test/README.md

-# shadow-cljs, reagent template

-`shadow-cljs` is a build tool for ClojureScript.

-`reagent` is a ClojureScript wrapper for [React](https://reactjs.org/).
+# Verovio in a ClojureScript/Reagent project

 #### Install dependencies
 ```shell